-Kathleen Hettinger has been ringing with Bells of the Rockies for 11 years.
-Bells have been a part of her life for 28 years.
-She currently serves the Bells of the Rockies Board as Chair of Logistics (the ‘can we fit in that space’, schlepping and setting up committee).
+Kathleen Hettinger has been ringing with Bells of the Rockies for 12 years.
+Bells have been a part of her life for 29 years.
+She serves the Bells of the Rockies Board as Chair of Logistics (the ‘can we fit in that space’, schlepping and setting up committee).

 Lori is a school nurse in Greeley, Colorado and enjoys gardening, reading, quilting and scrapbooking in her spare time.
 She has 3 grown children.
 She and her puppy LuLu live in Greeley.

-Marta currently serves as treasurer for Bells of the Rockies.
+Marta currently serves as Ringer Representative for Bells of the Rockies.

 Marta lives in Johnstown, CO, and in her spare time enjoys skiing, reading, singing, and playing the piano, She supports her musical endeavors by working as a pharmacist.